petabyt/rim/README.md

 - currently [LibUI](https://github.com/libui-ng/libui-ng) is the only backend, but adding a Qt or wxWidgets backend would be trivial.
 - LibUI backend Supports Win32 (Windows Common Controls), MacOS (Cocoa), and Linux (GTK3)

-**Powerful API**

-- Based on Dear ImGui but greatly simplified
--
-- `dp` is used as a unit of measurement rather than `px`.
-(It's not 2009 anymore, HiDPI screens exist)
-- The API is also modular.
-If you don't like it, you can just rewrite it.

 **Fast**

 The tree builder and differ is fast enough that there should be virtually zero overhead for basic changes. (eg: text in a label changes)